PrefectHQ/prefect/docs/ui/cloud-getting-started.md

 ## Create a workspace

 A workspace is an isolated environment within Prefect Cloud for your flows and deployments.
-Workspaces could be used in any way you like to organize or compartmentalize your workflows.
-For example, you could use separate workspaces to isolate dev, staging, and prod environments, or to provide separation between different teams.
+You can use workspaces to organize or compartmentalize your workflows.
+For example, you can create separate workspaces to isolate development, staging, and production environments; or to provide separation between different teams.

 When you register a new account, you'll be prompted to create a workspace.